-It's easy to understand the value of a logo.
-Think about taking a long car trip: You and your friends are searching for a spot to stop and eat.
+To understand the value of a logo, imagine for a moment you’re taking a long road trip: You and your friends are searching for a spot to stop and eat.
 You’re tired, hungry and craving a hamburger.
 After miles of open road and few dining options, you find the iconic McDonald’s golden arches.
 For many, just seeing the McDonald’s logo evokes feelings of happiness and excitement.

 The same goes for sports fans and their relationship with Nike.
-When sports junkies walk into a mall and see the Nike swoosh, they don’t just think about athletic wear – they see the logo and immediately conjure up images of the world’s best athletes competing with the Nike logo on their chest, sleeve or shoes.
+When sports junkies walk into a mall and see the Nike swoosh, they don’t only think about athletic wear.
+They see the Nike logo and immediately conjure up images of the world’s best athletes competing with the Nike logo on their chest, sleeve or shoes.
 The value of a logo, especially as your business gains a strong reputation in a community, can be massive.

-Building a good logo isn't as easy, though.
-For a new business, designing a logo that captures your brand essence can be a daunting task.
+For a startup, designing a logo that captures your brand essence can be a daunting task.
 What is it that makes a good logo?
-According to the branding experts we spoke with, the following traits are essential to creating a good logo:
+According to the branding experts we spoke with, a good logo is

-There are several factors that make Nike’s logo more memorable and iconic than other brands’ logos, but focusing on the three elements above gives your business a starting point in the logo development process.
-It's important to note that a good logo doesn’t make up for subpar products, services or customer support.
+There are several factors that make Nike’s logo more iconic than other brands’ logos, but focusing on the five elements above gives your business a starting point in the logo development process.
+However, a good logo doesn’t make up for mediocre products, services or customer support.
 You can’t sell subpar shoes and make up for it with an exceptional logo.
 Nike’s products please customers.
-It’s the phenomenal branding combined with suitable products that separates Nike from competitors.
+It’s the phenomenal branding combined with suitable products that separate Nike from its competitors.

-It might sound counterintuitive, but a memorable logo is a simple logo.
+It might sound counterintuitive, but the most recognizable logos feature a simple design.
 There are varying degrees to logo simplicity, but the logo must be readable and easy to understand.
-The McDonald’s arches and Nike swoosh are easy on the eyes, while the more complicated logo for the 2012 London Olympics drew intense backlash for doing too much.
+The McDonald’s arches and Nike swoosh are easy on the eyes, while the complicated logo for the 2012 London Olympics drew intense backlash.

 “A great logo doesn’t make one think very hard when it’s looked at,” said Lisa McKenna, senior brand strategist at Arrow North.
-“It can’t be art one sits in front of and ponders its meaning.
-If you have to, then it’s not working.”
+“It can’t be art [that] one sits in front of and ponders its meaning.
+If you have to [that], then it’s not working.”

 “Initially, people aren’t likely to give your logo much more than a passing glance, so they won’t have the time to memorize the intricacies of complex designs,” said Steve Pritchard, digital marketing consultant at Anglo Liners.
 “A simple logo that instantly stands out and catches their attention is more likely to sit in their memory than one with a lot of detail.”

-If you’re paying a design firm or spending time designing a new logo yourself, it can be easy to go overboard.
-It's best to avoid that temptation and keep your logo simple.
-Nike’s logo is simple, but conveys motion and represents the wing of Nike, the Greek goddess of victory.
+Whether you’re paying a design firm or designing a new logo yourself, it’s easy to go overboard.
+Again, keep your logo simple.
+Nike’s logo is simple, it conveys motion and represents the wing of Nike, the Greek goddess of victory.
 Your business’s logo doesn’t need to be complicated to share an important meaning.
 Less can be more.

-You want to have your logo in your local community and spread across a growing base of loyal customers.
+You also want your logo to be prominent in your local community and spread across a growing base of loyal customers.
 By getting your logo in front of people, you can create a buzz about your business.

 “Once you get your logo, make sure you use it like crazy,” said Chelsey Derks, owner of Stella del Nord Public Relations.
 “Have it across all your platforms and marketing materials, because that’s how people start associating it with you and creating a sense of trust when they see it.”